How will I be taught?

 What do I need to join the course

-You will need basic computing skills to attend this course.
+You will need basic computing skills to attend this course as the final exam is computer-based.
 You should be able to follow spoken and written instructions, read handouts/activities and take part in group discussions.

 This course is aimed at those who are developing the skills and knowledge required of bookkeepers.
 It is suitable for students studying in preparation for employment in bookkeeping roles and for those who are already employed in bookkeeping and/or data processing roles.